ACM bundles on cubic fourfolds containing a plane: Preliminaries

+where $\E\in\coh(\uY)$ is another rank $2$ vector bundle with a natural structure of right $\pi^*\B_0$-module (see again \cite[Sect.\ 4]{Kuz:Quadric}).
+The analogous presentation of $\E$ is

 In \cite[Thm.~4.3]{Kuz:4fold}, Kuznetsov constructs an equivalence $\Db(\PP^2,\B_0)\cong\cat{T}_Y$, where $\cat{T}_Y$ is the full subcategory in \eqref{eqn:semiorthgen}.
-The way this equivalence is attained is by performing a precise sequence of mutations which allow Kuznetsov to compare the semiorthogonal decomposition in Theorem \ref{thm:KuzQuadric} and the one
+The way this equivalence is obtained is by performing a precise sequence of mutations which allow Kuznetsov to compare the semiorthogonal decomposition of the derived category of $\uY$ in \cite[Thm.~4.2]{Kuz:Quadric} and the one

 obtained by thinking of $\uY$ as the blow-up of $Y$ along $P$ and using \cite{Orlov}.
 The details will not be needed in the rest of this paper but we just recall that